 In a world of consolidations, mergers, closures, and bankruptcies, healthcare delivery systems can't afford to lose billions and must implement or enhance violence prevention programs.

 Taking an assessment is your first step.
-You have the option to use tools available for free or purchase and conduct the assessment yourself, or you can use a partner with expertise in this area to conduct the assessment with you.
-Either option aims to identify high-risk areas, times, and patient populations.
-With this knowledge, you can implement targeted interventions—such as modifying physical layouts, adjusting staff, or patient screening protocols—that can reduce the likelihood of violence.
+It will provide the information you need to create a tailored plan.
+You have the option to use tools available for free or purchase and conduct the assessment yourself, or you can use a partner with expertise in this area to conduct the assessment with you (including Curi; see below).

 After an incident, it's not enough to fill out a report and move on.
 Offer debriefs, counseling, and modified shifts for team members who’ve been impacted.
 Violence is traumatic, and healing isn’t measured by a clock.